Amsvartner/boilerplate-web-app/README.md

 * `amplify add auth`
 * `amplify push`

+TODO: Write more specific instructions for setting up amplify and graphQL

+---

+## Further additions

 Here are some useful additions that are not currently included.
 If you open this file in your IDE, you can run these commands by clicking on them.
 * `yarn add lodash` - [Lodash](https://lodash.com/docs/4.17.15)
 * `yarn add @types/lodash -D`